UNIFORMS & GEAR:

 SKI UNIFORM:

 The ski uniform conscists of a reversable ski parka, white camouflage trouser covers, and mittens and mitten covers.
 The parka is the key item to purchase when you find one but is not required for most events that we do.
 Variations can include heavy wool ski trousers, several variations on the ski parka (all reversible), and a lined ski cap (NOT the Elmer Fudd duck hunter cap!).
 Contact us before you invest – we are happy to help you find a good example.
+Acceptable items include WWII originals and reproductions from What Price Glory, and At The Front.

 wwii 40s vintage military U.S.Army ski trooper pullover image 1